 In Advanced mode, you animate each element by creating keyframes on the timeline.
 The timeline is a schematic diagram of your animations, and the keyframes indicate where animations start and end.
-You position elements where you want them to be at specific keyframes, and Google Web Designer creates the in-between motion.
+You edit elements where you want them to be at specific keyframes, and Google Web Designer creates the in-between motion.

-The space between keyframes, called the "span", determines the length of time the each animation takes.
+The space between keyframes, called the span, determines the length of time that each animation takes.
 For example, to make an animation quicker, you should place your keyframes closer together.
 Easings let you change the acceleration and deceleration of a transition.

 To animate an element in Advanced mode: